[[bpstrwcotob]]

 Her headpiece of sheer rosettes with a large flower on top

-.
+was edged in seed pearls.
 What about that seedless bird feeder

 nailed to a frozen oak somewhere on the Delmarva Peninsula?